whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-1C.md

 ### Condition

-{{ "Aboard a ship at sea, given a standard marine sextant, a clear horizon, a clear or partly cloudy sky, and an accurate time, during a single twilight." | markdownify }}
+Aboard a ship at sea, given a standard marine sextant, a clear horizon, a clear or partly cloudy sky, and an accurate time, during a single twilight.

 ### Performance requirement